simon-ritchie/apysc/docstring_markdowns/apysc/_file/file_util.md

 ## `remove_file_if_exists` function docstring

-Remove specified file if exists.<hr>
+Remove a specified file if it exists.<hr>

 **[Parameters]**